LibreCAD/docs/appx/build.rst

 Building from Source
 ====================

-Building from the source code allows users to run the cutting-edge version of LibreCAD that includes fixes and possibly new features.
+Building from the source code allows users to run the cutting-edge version of LibreCAD that includes bug fixes and possibly new features.
 The instructions are as complete as possible to provide the necessary steps to allow any user to build LibreCAD from the source code, however some understanding of the operating system and installing of the required tools and dependencies is required.

 The tools and dependencies required to build LibreCAD are:

     - git distributed version control system
+    - c++ compiler and related utilities
     - Qt development framework
-    - boost software library
+    - Boost C++ source library
     - muParser math expression parser library

 If you are a developer and want to contribute to LibreCAD see the :ref:`Contributing <contributing>` section in the **Appendics**.

-Git and GitHub
+GitHub and Git
 --------------

 The source code for LibreCAD is hosted on GitHub (https://github.com/LibreCAD/LibreCAD/) and can be download or cloned.
-These instruction use "cloning" to allow users to update and build LibreCAD as the source code is updated.
+These instructions use "cloning" to allow users to update and build LibreCAD as the source code is updated.

+"Git" is a *open source distributed version control system*, or for the purposes here, the means to obtain the source code needed to build LibreCAD.

 Building on Linux